uncbiag/OCT-FDFD/README.md

 ```
 In `dashboard.py` you can change the simulation ID via the variable `slurm_offset`.
 Using SLURM arrays, the id will start on the offset and be added to the `SLURM_ARRAY_TASK_ID` environment variable.
 For more information on using SLURM arrays, you can refer to [this article]( https://blog.ronin.cloud/slurm-job-arrays/ )

+Note that the purpose of using the SLURM script is to generate thousands of simulations in a quick manner.
+These thousands of files will be stored in the Longleaf cluster, so it is necessary to move them to your local computer.
 To move the files from the Longleaf cluster to your computer, you can use
 ```
 scp onyen@longleaf.unc.edu:PATH/TO/DATASET LOCAL/DIRECTORY
 ```